64-Tesseract/ncTodo/README.md

 ## Usage
 ### CLI
-*ncTodo* acceps a few command line arguments to allow for automated usage.
+*ncTodo* accepts a couple command line arguments, but is intended to be used interactively.

 `--help`
 Prints the help page & exits.